estrategias-adaptativas/transitional-typology/article.md

   This article surveys the persistence of urban and architectural patterns up to the early twentieth century, showing their resilience in addressing the requirements of modern housing and urbanisation.
-Keywords:
+keywords:
+- New towns
 - Traditional architecture
 - Procedural typology
+- Urban morphology
 - Resilience
-ccsLabelSep: ' – '
 ---

 # Introduction #

-In this article, I examine emergent order patterns of urban development in the vernacular traditions of the Portuguese speaking world with the potential to inspire resilient and sustainable policies in contemporary practice.
+In this article, I examine patterns of urban development in the traditions of the Portuguese speaking world.
 I aim to identify bodies of knowledge, practices, and regulations prevalent from the thirteenth to the mid twentieth century that offer examples of decentralised economic and regulatory controls over urban space, resulting in emergent order systems.
+These decentralised processes are not entirely at odds with the design of new towns, however.
+The interaction between vernacular development patterns and planned urban forms is a recurring feature in Portuguese and Brazilian towns and cities.

 Beginning in the mid nineteenth century, these systems contend with fast and overarching changes in regulations and theories that put their resilience to the test.
 The rapid urban growth in the global South since the twentieth century has been addressed, predominantly, by means of theories and policies stressing centralised planning and economies of scale by both